 Eighty-six percent of survey respondents report that a cancer support group (online or in person) had a positive impact on their cancer experience.
 Eighty-six percent cited emotional support as the primary benefit.
 Millennials found the support groups especially valuable for making treatment decisions (78 percent).

 Published studies have also found cancer patients report that online communities lead to significant emotional benefits.
-A study in the journal Quality of Life Research found that community members in online support groups for head and neck cancer reported decreased depression and anxiety and the development of a feeling of empowerment.
+A in the journal Quality of Life Research found that community members in online support groups for head and neck cancer reported decreased depression and anxiety and the development of a feeling of empowerment.

-Online support groups also help provide members with pride about their coping skills, empowerment, and a sense of hope for the future according to a study of women with cancer in the Journal of Psychosocial Oncology.
+Online support groups also help provide members with pride about their coping skills, empowerment, and a sense of hope for the future according to a of women with cancer in the Journal of Psychosocial Oncology.
 Feelings of hope and empowerment were stronger in older women, while younger women reported the most positive benefit was feeling proud.

 Agha added that it’s important to know that somebody understands you.
 “People who’ve gone through it are the only ones that understand.
 You often can’t put into words yourself why you’re feeling so awful.”

 There’s an abundance of groups divided by cancer type, treatment protocols, timelines for chemotherapy, and other considerations.
 There’s no one-size-fits-all group, so finding a match for one’s diagnosis and values is the real power of online patient communities.

 Marcia Holman is a former nurse who was diagnosed with multiple myeloma in 1991, then developed breast cancer.
 She’s currently in treatment for multiple myeloma recurrence.